ashwinreddy/blog/_notes/Public/People/Deleuze.md

 feed: hide
 ---

-Gilles Deleuze (1925-95) was a French [[Philosopher]].

-Both in his early and middle career, he wrote books about classic philosophers, offering his own spin on their works.
-Deleuze studied at Sorbonne, which emphasized close readings and history of philosophy with key figures like Plato, Aristotle, Descartes, and Kant.
-His book _Empiricism and Subjectivity_ was published in 1953 and focused on [[Hume]].
-Next, he looked at [[Nietzsche]] in 1962's _Nietzsche and Philosophy_.
-He continued with Kant, Bergson, [[Spinoza]], [[Foucault]], and Leibniz.
+Gilles Deleuze (1925-95) was a French philosopher.
+He was a prolific and influential writer, making use of a staggering number of thinkers and ideas before him.
+Having studied at Sorbonne, which emphasized close readings and history of philosophy with key figures like Plato, Aristotle, Descartes, and Kant, he was equipped to write monographs on classic philosophers.
+His primary influences are [[Nietzsche]], [[Spinoza]], and [[Bergson]], but he also wrote about [[Kant]], [[Hume]], [[Foucault]], and Leibniz.

  In 1968, Deleuze published his _magnum opus_ _Difference and Repetition_, a "philosophy of difference" which one can read as a response to [[Heidegger]]'s _Being and Time_.
+In it, he tried to develop a philosophy of difference.

  Then, he collaborated with Felix Guattari.
 They wrote _Capitalism and Schizophrenia_ as well as [[What is Philosophy?]] together.

+## Reading list

+* Simondon
 * I've loosely been following [The Beginner’s Guide to Deleuze](http://htmlgiant.com/random/the-beginners-guide-to-deleuze/) to learn more about him.
-* In _The Deleuze-Lucretius Encounter_, Ryan J. Johnson makes a connection between [[Deleuze]] and [[Lucretius]].
-Johnson also wrote a book about Deleuze and [[Stoic]].
-* He had thoughts about [[Phenomenology]]

-## Reading list

 * [The Deleuze Seminars](https://deleuze.cla.purdue.edu/)